trexitycode/wirestate/docs/API.md

 }
 ```

 Notice that we return a function.
 This is no accident.
-As a pattern in the wirestate callbacks, you can optionally return a function that will run once you leave that state (or machine).
+As a pattern in the wirestate callbacks, you can optionally return a function that will run once when the machine leaves that state.

 Say you want to add a callback to the `Start` state.
 Because it belongs to the `App` machine, this has to be indicated in the name of the callback in the object.
 This is done with the following naming pattern: `[MACHINE_NAME]/[STATE_NAME]`.
 Using the previous machine, this is what the object will now look like: